If you are looking for paradise, Tioman could be it!

 If your what to do in Pulau Tioman includes relaxing and beautiful scenery, definitely consider Mukut.

 Visit Genting Village

 Genting not only has a nice beach on this list of things to do in Pulau Tioman but also is home to a renowned Malaysian batik artist, Suhadi Mahadi.
-You can visit his Suzila Batik Arts and Crafts Centre in Genting and even attend one of his batik-making classes.
+If you’re looking for an interesting place in Pulau Tioman, then you can visit his Suzila Batik Arts and Crafts Centre in Genting and even attend one of his batik-making classes.

 The main ferry stops here or you can take a sea taxi.